thabat12/firstpygame/README.md

+# firstpygame

-# firstpygame: building a basic "mini-framework" to build pygame apps with.
+building a basic "mini-framework" to build pygame apps with.
 Will support basic widgets, online/multiplayer, and multi-threading to help improve development of games, physics simulations, and simulators running on Python.